-- Choice.
+- Loan choices.
 Home Point Financial provides a wide range of mortgage options for borrowers, including specialized loans for low-income borrowers or high-value homes.

-- Extensive website.
-This lender’s website is easy to navigate and contains guides, articles, videos and calculators to help you learn more about your loan options and find the right fit.
+- Learning center.
+This lender’s website contains guides, articles, videos and calculators to help you learn more about your home loan options and finding the right fit.

 - Limited branch offices.
 If you prefer face-to-face access when managing your mortgage, check to see if Home Point Financial has a location close to you.

 - Mixed customer reviews.
-While many customers rave about Home Point Financial’s service, there are also quite a few past customers expressing frustration with poor communication, misinformation and unexpected costs.
+While many customers rave about Home Point Financial’s service, there are also quite a few past customers expressing frustration about poor communication, misinformation and unexpected costs.

 What is Home Point Financial?

-Home Point Financial was founded in 2015 and is based in Ann Arbor, Michigan — though it offers loans in all 50 states.
-The company has been growing rapidly and in 2017, Home Point Financial acquired Stonegate Mortgage.
+Home Point Financial was founded in 2015 and is based in Ann Arbor, Michigan, although it offers loans in all 50 states.
+The company has been growing rapidly, and in 2017, Home Point Financial acquired Stonegate Mortgage.

 Reviews on the company are mixed, with some customers praising Home Point Financial’s great customer service and others complaining that it’s less than stellar.
 While good reviews outnumber bad reviews on this lender, there is a pattern of negative reviewers complaining about the same communication issues.

-Because each borrower is assigned a different loan officer, a lot of how the process runs will depend on the person assigned to your case.
+Because each borrower uses a different loan officer, your own experience with the process will depend on the person assigned to your case.